-Event-driven architecture (EDA) is a key enabler of real-time business but to understand EDA, one much first understand what an event is.
+Event-driven architecture is a key enabler of real-time business but to understand it, one much first understand what an event is.
 An event is anything that occurs within an enterprise or its ecosystem of customers, consumers, and partners.
-In the context of EDA, an event represents a change in state of data, like a sensor signaling a change in temperature, a field changing in a database, a product being scanned at the checkout counter, or a checkout button being clicked in an e-commerce app, etc.
+In the context of event-driven architecture, an event represents a change in state of data, like a sensor signaling a change in temperature, a field changing in a database, a product being scanned at the checkout counter, or a checkout button being clicked in an e-commerce app, etc.

 In a world that increasingly equates speed of information with customer satisfaction, retailers need to know when each of these events happen, as it happens.

 From the click of an online order to a shipping container’s journey across the oceans, event information has never been more crucial for retailers and their supply chain.
-It is no surprise that 85% of organizations globally have turned to EDA as their real-time backbone.
+It is no surprise that 85% of organizations globally have turned to event-driven architecture as their real-time backbone.

-Organizations across all industries say the #1 business benefit gained by adopting EDA is improving application responsiveness, cited by 46% of respondents, followed by improving customer experiences at 44%.
+Organizations across all industries say the #1 business benefit gained by adopting event-driven architecture is improving application responsiveness, cited by 46% of respondents, followed by improving customer experiences at 44%.

 The business landscape is in a constant state of flux driven by events.
 Looking at the advantages of event-driven data distribution, 77% of retailers see benefits outweighing the costs, or at least equaling them, yet almost a fifth of respondents, 19%, are not in a position to direct resources to implement EDA.

-Across the globe, over half of organizations have enthusiastically bought into the benefits of EDA.
+Across the globe, over half of organizations have enthusiastically bought into the benefits of event-driven architecture.
 The UK (79%), Canada (79%) and France (73%) are the first ones to admit that the benefits outweigh or equal the costs.

-Organizations know EDA can help sharpen the competitive edge.
-Beyond the inherent advantages of adopting EDA, businesses are equally keen to avoid the negative effects of lacking real-time event-driven data distribution.
+Organizations know event-driven architecture can help sharpen the competitive edge.
+Beyond the inherent advantages of adopting event-driven architecture, businesses are equally keen to avoid the negative effects of lacking real-time event-driven data distribution.

 Retail organizations know that without accurate, up to date information they cannot make smart decisions nor exceed customer expectations.
 Moreover, when data is inconsistent, or out of date, decisions become poorer and customer experience is negatively impacted.
 This is key for 44% of respondents.